vikramIde/nba-live-score-ui/README.md

 ## Introduction

-Healthcare App made with Hyperledger+Vuejs
+NBA-LIVE_SCORE App made with LARAVEL+Vuejs

 It is a magical vue admin based on the newest development stack of vue, built-in i18n solution, typical templates for enterprise applications, lots of awesome features.